 My PhD thesis, entitled Vision and Space in Tacitus, focused on the role of visuality in the works of the Roman historian Tacitus.
 In particular, I examined the role of vision and space in the… read more

 My PhD thesis, entitled Vision and Space in Tacitus, focused on the role of visuality in the works of the Roman historian Tacitus.
 In particular, I examined the role of vision and space in the politics of Tacitus' history writing, emphasising the importance of these concepts in his depiction of imperial power and its manipulation in the early principate.
-I feel there is still a lot to be said about visuality in Tacitus and am currently beginning to revise my thesis for publication as a monograph in the coming years.
+I feel there is still a lot to be said about visuality in Tacitus and am currently revising my thesis for publication as a monograph.
 I am also in the early stages of research into the role of sensory perception in Roman historiography more generally.